|Nutritional Guidelines (per serving)|

 In a shallow dish, combine the 1 cup flour, paprika, and salt.
 In a second dish place the beaten egg, and put the Panko in a third dish.
 Line up the three separate shallow pans next to each other.
 Have a foil-lined baking sheet or baking dish ready.

-For each pork cutlet, first dredge it in flour.
+For each pork cutlet, begin by dredging it in flour.

 Then dip it in the egg.